Need an EPC in Kensington and Chelsea?

 Besides the EPC the tenant will have had to be also provided with a gas safety certificate and also a copy of the government guide “How to rent”.
 The “How to Rent” guide can be found at https://www.gov.uk/government/publications/how-to-rent

-Landlords are always advised to get correct legal advice to ensure all paperwork is presented to the courts correctly.
+Landlords are always advised to get correct legal advice to ensure that all paperwork is presented to the courts correctly.

 It Is A Legal Requirement For Renting, To Have An EPC?